wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

  * Arg[1]: Specify the audio locale.
  * Arg[2]: Specify the service uri.
  * Arg[3]: Specify the subscription key to access the Speech Recognition Service.

+ ### <a name="Modes">Recognition Modes</a>**ShortPhrase mode:** an utterance up to 15 seconds long.
+As data is sent to the server, the client will receive multiple partial results and one final best result.  **LongDictation mode:** an utterance up to 10 minutes long.
+As data is sent to the server, the client will receive multiple partial results and multiple final results, based on where the server indicates sentence pauses.

 ## <a name="ServiceUri"> Service Uri</a>
 **Recognition Mode** |  Service Uri |